dionarodrigues/diogorodrigues.dev/blog/2020-10-05-inspiring-web-designers-and-developers-to-follow-on-twitter.en.md

 Zeno is a front-end developer who really makes a difference.
 He likes to share knowledge and build fantastic tools for the community - such as the [Drácula Theme](https://draculatheme.com/), for example.
 He also has spoken in over 110 conferences all over the world and recently he released a great ebook called [14 Habits of Highly Productive Developers](https://14habits.com/).

 ### Ire Aderinokun - [@ireaderinokun](https://twitter.com/ireaderinokun)
 She co-founded [BuyCoins](https://buycoins.africa/), a cryptocurrency exchange for Africa.
 Ire is a frontend developer and user interface designer specialized in the core frontend technologies (HTML, CSS, and JavaScript) and passionate about all aspects of technology.
-On your twitter you will see several useful content about front-end development in general.
+On your Twitter you will see several useful content about front-end development in general.

 ### Brad Frost - [@brad_frost](https://twitter.com/brad_frost)
 He’s a web designer and the author of [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) (a famous scalable way to create and maintain robust design systems).
 In his profile, he shares many things related with web design in general.

 ### Denise Jacobs - [@denisejacobs](https://twitter.com/denisejacobs)
 Author of [The CSS Detective Guide](https://cssdetectiveguide.com/), she is also a speaker and creativity evangelist.
-As Denise is interested in the science of creativity, we can find a lot about this subject on her twitter.
+As Denise is interested in the science of creativity, we can find a lot about this subject on her Twitter.

 ### Eric Elliott - [@_ericelliott](https://twitter.com/_ericelliott)
 Eric is a veteran javascript developer.
-He is the author of famous books on JS - such as [Programming JavaScript Applications](https://www.oreilly.com/library/view/programming-javascript-applications/9781491950289/) - and his twitter contains a lot of excellent content about this programming language.
+He is the author of famous books on JS - such as [Programming JavaScript Applications](https://www.oreilly.com/library/view/programming-javascript-applications/9781491950289/) - and his Twitter contains a lot of excellent content about this programming language.

 ### Léonie - [@LeonieWatson](https://twitter.com/LeonieWatson)
 Léonie is totally involved with accessibility and inclusive design.
 She’s a member of the W3C Advisory Board and co-Chair of the W3C Web Applications Working Group.
 If you're looking for technical and inspirational content about accessibility, take a look at her profile.